wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Cpp/cpp02_api.md

 ```

 #### 4. GDPR :
-`GDPR "The General Data Protection Regulation" is a data protection program issued by the European Union.
-If your product is intended for EU users, we offer the following solutions to ensure that `UPSDK` complies with the `GDPR' rules.[the solution](http://docs.upltv.com/docs/show/199 "aaaa")。
+`GDPR "The General Data Protection Regulation" is a data protection program issued by the European Union.` If your product is intended for EU users, we offer the following solutions to ensure that `UPSDK` complies with the GDPR rules.[the solution](http://docs.upltv.com/docs/show/199 "aaaa").
 ```cpp
 /**
   * This method is called when an external GDPR authorization is performed to synchronize user authorization results to the UPSDK